DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 140: "You are a creator, and nothing is more magical than the act of creation." -MarkedFang: (24-Mar-25)
 * 141: "￼ Shh candicat, you'll wake the dreamers!
 (Sorry, it's too late to enter this round.) ✨" -CandiCat (26-Mar-25)
 * 142: "where is my crotch" -devicat (04-Apr-25)
+* 143: "Let it be know that I can read" -HallwayRaptor (07-Apr-25)

 There may be quotes newer than these that have yet to be collected.